matthewbetts96/A3FrameworkGenerator/README.md

 # A3GearScriptGenerator

-Created by Matthew Betts using Python 3.4.
+Created/writen by Matthew Betts using Python 3.X.X

 For use with the F3_CA Framework (Fork of F3). https://github.com/CombinedArmsGaming/F3_CA